isc-projects/kea/doc/examples/template-ha-mt-tls/info.md

 multi-threading.
 These templates make the following assumptions:

 - The administrator wants to set up High Availability (HA) with multi-threading.
-- The machines running Kea with multi-threading have at least four CPUs.
+- The machines running Kea with multi-threading have at least four CPU cores.
 - The connection to the peer is secured using TLS.

 The logical setup consists of two hosts, each running a Kea DHCPv4 server and a Control Agent (CA).